sudheeshkatkam/nlpclass-fall2013/site/assignments/a2classification.md

 ### Naive Bayes from the command-line

-In order for us to test your code, you will need to create an object `nlp.a2.NaiveBayes` so that we can train and test a model from the command line.
+In order for us to test your code, you will need to create an object `nlp.a2.NaiveBayes` with a `main` method so that we can train and test a model from the command line.

+There should be three options that correspond to the three scorer arguments above:

+* `--train FILE`
+* `--test FILE`
+* `--poslab LABEL`

+Then we should be able to this:

     $ sbt "run-main nlp.a2.NaiveBayes --train tennis/train.txt --test tennis/test.txt --poslab Yes"
     accuracy = 61.54